riyamehta18/KDrama_EDA/README.md

 This project conducts a comprehensive exploratory data analysis on a dataset featuring the top 100 Korean Dramas.
 We delve into different aspects of KDramas, including release years, episode counts, ratings, airing days, networks, genres, and more.

 ## Environment & Dependencies
+This project was developed using Python version 3.12.
+The following Python packages were used for EDA:

 - `pandas`
 - `numpy`
 - `matplotlib`